 Shortly after this picture was taken it was rebuilt and converted into a 4x2 tractor unit.

-Pictured here in 1968 is four year old Pamela Riding daughter of the late James Riding.
+Another shot taken in the Spring of 1967 showing four year old Pamela Riding the daughter of the late James Riding.

-She is pictured standing in front of Atkinson Mk I Silver Knight 4x2 tractor unit Reg No BTB 420E Fleet No 57 while on the right is the last tilt cabbed Ergomatic Leyland Beaver that entered service with the company in 1967, Reg No YTD 360D Fleet No 58.
+This time she is standing in front of Atkinson Mk I Silver Knight 4x2 tractor unit Reg No BTB 420E Fleet No 57 while on the right is the last tilt cabbed Ergomatic Leyland Beaver that entered service with the company in 1967, Reg No YTD 360D Fleet No 58.